sahutt/NOBPhage/README.md

 Program: FastQC and multiQC (Both available on Quest)

 FastQC is a program that we can use to check the quality of raw reads that have been output by high throughput sequencing.
-FastQC will check

-Add - creating a conda environment

 ### Read Trimming